almostengr/almostengr.github.io/docs/lifestyle/2020-04-05-notes-from-session-writing-book-quaratine.md

 read it yourself

 get someone else to edit it (Upwork); look at other work that they have done;
-dont want to have mistakes as it may damage your repetutation
+don't want to have mistakes as it may damage your reputation

 hire somebody to do the cover (Fiverr)